glygener/glygen-array-backend/README.md

-# Development Git Repository for the NMR Glycan Array Repository
+# Development Git Repository for the Glycan Array Repository

 ## What is this

-Git repository with git submodules to the various other system repo's  required by the NMR Glycan Array Repository developed at UGA.
+Git repository with git submodules to the various other system repo's  required by the Glycan Array Repository developed at UGA.

 Each module can be checked out on it's own, however some are prepared to be run independantly.
 Thus this git repo is more of a tool for developers to get an environment up and running quickly.